Campus Safety and Crime Information

 2. Do not brush your teeth.

-3. Preserve any evidence such as clothing, used condoms, towels, tissue or other items which may be useful for investigation purposes.
+3. Preserve any evidence such as clothing, used condoms, towels, tissue, or other items that may be useful for investigation purposes.

 4. Seek medical attention immediately.
 Local emergency medical services can be contacted by dialing 911.

 5. Seek counseling to assist with mental and emotional trauma.
-Information concerning counseling services available through various agencies can be obtained in the Campus Security Office.
+Information concerning counseling services available through various agencies may be obtained from the CVCC Police and Campus Safety Department.

 Resources for Sexual Assault Victims